kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Our `isCSSDisabled` variable runs a quick ternary operation, which is a short-hand conditional check.
 As previously mentioned, `isCSSDisabled` will tell us whether or not CSS is enabled in the browser and does so as follows...

 `isCSSDisabled` checks the value of our `currStyle` variable which, again, is storing the value of our `testCSS` div's position property.
-If it's set to `static`, it means our browser is ignoring the `absolute` property we applied...which would only happen if CSS was disabled in a browser.
+If it still has its default `static` setting, it means our browser is ignoring the `absolute` property we applied...which would only happen if CSS was disabled in a browser.
 So `isCSSDisabled` will equal `true`.

 But if `testCSS` div's position property is set to anything else *but* `static` (such as the `absolute` setting we gave it earlier), then CSS must be enabled.
 So `isCSSDisabled` will equal `false`.